changdaozheng/DSAI_mini_project/README.md

 ## About
 This is a SC1015 Introduction to Data Science and Artificial Intelligence mini project which address wage discrimination.

+Click [here](https://youtu.be/2qixYxslC-k) to view the project presentation video.

 ## Practical Motivation and Problem Definition
 Income inequality, which is defined as the extent to which income is distributed in an uneven manner among a population, has been a highly discussed topic in America.
 This is especially so in relation to rising concerns of Racism, Sexism and Ageism, where certain races, genders and people above a certain age, are said to be unfairly paid less for the same amount of work.